erez-o/docsforge/docs/faq.md

             - MY_DEFINE=10
         ```

-    d.
-Disable `ENABLE_PREPROCESSING` to stop doxygen from evaluating any C-preprocessor directives.
+    4. Disable `ENABLE_PREPROCESSING` to stop doxygen from evaluating any C-preprocessor directives.

         ```yaml
         autodocSettings